Dr. Ivona Tau, coming from Vilnius, Lithuania, is an A.I. artist specializing in generative techniques. She utilizes neural networks and coding as...

 Theodore Christopher Marceau (1859-1922) was an American photographer who pioneered the creation of a national chain of photographic studios in the United States in the 1880s.
-He founded the “Marceau Studios” in Manhattan, New York City, Philadelphia and Boston and quickly he became one of the most widely known photographers in the country.
-He also proposed the idea that works until this day: the symbol of copyrights.
+He founded “Marceau Studios” in New York, Philadelphia, and Boston and he quickly became one of the most widely known photographers in the country.
+He also proposed an idea still in use today: copyright symbol.

-Marceau‘s career as a photographer began when he was 22, serving as the official photographer of the United States government astronomical expedition to South America to observe the transit of Venus.
-He then served on the staff of the Governor of Ohio, and the Governor of California.
+Theodore Marceau‘s career as a photographer began when he was 22.
+At the time he was serving as the official photographer of the United States government’s astronomical expedition to South America to observe the transit of Venus.
+He then served on the staff of the Governor of Ohio and the Governor of California.

 Marceau became a very well connected and rich man.
 He was into real estate and collecting.
-He owned substantial chunks of Manhattan real estate, a fleet of automobiles, and was the financial sponsor of the Rotary Motor Company.
+Therefore he owned substantial chunks of Manhattan real estate, a fleet of automobiles.
+Furthermore, he was the financial sponsor of the Rotary Motor Company.
 He was listed in the New York “Blue Book” and was worth millions at the time of his death.
-Of course, he was a member of the Masonic Fraternity.
+And of course, he was a member of the Masonic Fraternity.

 He died due to heart failure at his home in Premium Point, New Rochelle on June 22, 1922.
 He was survived by one son, Theodore Marceau, Jr. who briefly took over operation of the studio before selling the brand.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!